color-js/color.js/docs/output.md

 Tip: Building an app that needs high precision?
 You can change the default precision of 5 globally by setting `Color.defaults.precision`!

-### Get a CSS color value that is actually supported by the current browser
+## Get a displayable CSS color value

 When using sRGB or HSL, you can just use the output of `color.toString()` directly in CSS.
 However, with many color spaces, and most browsers, this is not the case yet.